Lent – a time for spiritual spring cleaning

-The season of Lent began two weeks ago.
+The season of Lent begins this week.
 Though I’ve never attended a church that observes Lent, I’ve been doing some soul-searching and researching about the Christian tradition.

 I learned that Lent is an annual time of sacrifice and simplicity, or a period of fasting leading up to the feast of Easter.
-The 40 days of Lent represent Jesus’ 40-day fast in the wilderness (Matthew 4).
+The 40 days of Lent represent Jesus’ 40-day fast in the wilderness (Matthew 4), according to www.churchyear.net.
 It’s a season of fasting, self-denial, Christian growth, almsgiving, penitence and prayer.
 It’s also been described as spiritual spring cleaning.

-“Lent is a good time to develop or strengthen a discipline of daily prayer,” according to the website www.churchyear.net.
+“Lent is a good time to develop or strengthen a discipline of daily prayer,” the website goes on to say.
 It’s about giving up something, but also “putting something positive in its place.
-The best way to remove a vice is to cultivate a virtue.”
-Some of the things suggested for fasting include coffee, caffeine, gossiping, smoking, sweets, television; and that’s just a short list.
+The best way to remove a vice is to cultivate a virtue.
+Lent has been a traditional time to help the poor and do acts of charity and mercy.”

 A few years ago, a friend on Facebook posted that she was “Taking a break from Facebook for Lent.”
 Her announcement caught my attention and I, too, tried to take a break from social media during Lent.

-I recall that my attempt to take a break from social media was like a New Year’s Resolution.
+I recall my attempt to take a break from social media was like a New Years’ Resolution.
 My good intentions did not last the entire 40 days.
-So this year, I’ve decided that for Lent I will do some spiritual spring cleaning.
+So this year, I’ve decided that for Lent I will do some spiritual Spring cleaning.